 It’s a known fact that babies and toddlers love remotes.
 So give your old discarded remotes a quick clean with a disinfecting wipe, remove the batteries and battery panel, and let your kiddo play away.
 Keep a basket of old, useless remotes to swap out for the real one when your baby’s getting grabby.
-(Sidenote: Never let your baby play with the Apple TV remote—they’re way too easy to lose!)25 baby-care hacks for first-time parents
+(Sidenote: Never let your baby play with the Apple TV remote—they’re way too easy to lose!)

 5. Bottled up

 Plenty of babies are perfectly content with an empty plastic water bottle they can squeeze and squish and crinkle.
 Just make sure the cap is tightly secured with duct tape, or remove it entirely and throw it out (the cap is a choking hazard).
 You could also take it up a notch by filling the empty water bottle with small, noisy items to make a shaker toy (uncooked pasta, rice or dried beans).
 If your baby’s more into shiny things, stuff gift-wrap ribbons or bows into the empty water bottle.
 (If you have older kids, you could try these shaker maracas.
 But be vigilant about these smaller items around babies.)

 Have you ever caught your baby or toddler trying to steal—and pull apart—your wallet?
 It’s a great time-buyer, in a pinch.
 But if your little one is mobile, you can end up with a misplaced credit card.
 (Pro tip: check all shoes and furnace grates, haha!)
 Instead, dedicate an old wallet for playtime.
 Remove all coins (they’re choking hazards) and stuff it with expired loyalty cards and used gift cards—the shinier the better.